 Category 3 Category 2 Category 1 Urgent repairs or replacement are needed now.
 Failure to deal with them may cause problems to other parts of the property or cause a safety hazard.
 Estimates for repairs or replacement are needed now.
 Repairs or replacement requiring future attention, but estimates are still advised.
 No immediate action or repair is needed.

-Conservatories and Porches

-Repair Category 2

-Notes The conservatory is of a lightweight construction.
+Conservatories and Porches Repair Category Notes The conservatory is of a lightweight construction.
 Regular maintenance is anticipated.
-The conservatory window units are of an older design.
-See 'Windows' section.

-The PVC roof features are insecure.
+Localised deterioration is noted to the external joinery of the conservatory.

 Communal Areas

 Repair Category N/A

 Notes Not applicable.